-Launching sites in international markets doesn't always mean those sites should be hosted by servers in those markets.
-In many cases, that isn't possible due to local infrastructure limitations.
-It's also often unnecessary: latency issues are uncommon when using robust solutions that can smartly distribute server loads across larger regions (such as Europe).
+Launching sites in international markets doesn’t always require hosting those sites on servers in those markets.
+In many cases, that isn’t possible due to local infrastructure limitations.
+It’s also often unnecessary: latency issues are uncommon when using robust solutions that can smartly distribute server loads across larger regions (such as Europe).

 The result?
-As Ashley Erumsely , Senior Direcor of Solutions Engineering for MotionPoint, explains: "The system functions at optimum speed, which is great.
+As Ashley Erumsele , Senior Direcor of Solutions Engineering for MotionPoint, explains: "The system functions at optimum speed, which is great.
 But there's also an on-going component to this.
 Observation and care over time can help identify optimizations to ensure load time is decreased, and site functionality remains intact."

 The Internet and e-commerce have ushered in an era of untold changes in cross-border conversation, culture and consumption.
-According to Asendia, a provider of international shipping services for businesses, companies that ship overseas show an average increase in sales of nearly 15% when independent e-commerce businesses gain access to foreign markets.
+According to Asendia, a provider of international shipping services for businesses, companies that ship overseas see a 15% increase in sales.

-In the end, governments and bureaucracies have the final say in the flow of most cross-border commerce.
+In the end, governments and bureaucracies have the final say in the flow of most international e-commerce.
 Your company will need to "play nice" with international import regulations, tariffs, taxes and other nuances.
-(This includes despatch prohibited and restricted items, which vary from country to country.)
-Your organisation must abide by export laws, too; some governments simply won't permit companies to legally ship to specific countries.
+Your organization must abide by export laws; some governments simply won’t permit companies to legally ship to specific countries.

-Further, some international markets are infamous for local corruption, supporting terrorism, or are in a locale that's prone to natural disasters.
+Further, some international market segments are infamous for local corruption, supporting terrorism, or are in a locale that’s prone to natural disasters.
 These things and more can threaten reliable international e-commerce transactions and delivery.